vseryakov/backendjs/README.md

    This API request returns the current user record from the `bk_auth` table if the request is verified and the signature provided is valid.
 If no signature or it is invalid the result will be an error with the corresponding error code and message.

-   By default this endpoint is secired, i.e. requires valid signature.
+   By default this endpoint is secured, i.e. requires valid signature.
 It can be used in anonymous mode as well thus allowing to clear cookies uncodnitionally, set config `api-allow-anonymous=/auth`.

    Parameters: